Skin diseases increase after days of heavy rain

 The tumor is also closely attached to organs and large blood vessels in the mediastinum, increasing the risk of complications during surgery.
 If left untreated, the patient may face acute respiratory failure, vocal cord paralysis, difficulty swallowing, hoarseness, chronic cough and respiratory infections.

-Although the team had prepared for the possibility of having to open the chest by cutting the sternum to access the tumor, due to the patient's and family's wishes for a gentle surgery, the team decided to try to access through the neck.
+Although the team had prepared for the possibility of having to open the chest by cutting the sternum to access the tumor, due to the patient's and family's wishes for a gentle surgery, the team decided to try to approach through the neck.

 Doctors made a 6cm incision in the neck, carefully separating the tumor from the trachea, esophagus and major blood vessels.
 After more than 2 hours of challenging surgery, the entire tumor was completely removed without opening the chest.

-The total amount of blood lost during surgery was only about 80 ml, which is within the safe range.
+The total amount of blood lost during the surgery was only about 80 ml, which is within the safe range.
 The pathological results showed that this was a benign tumor.
 The patient recovered quickly, without common post-operative complications such as difficulty breathing, bleeding, voice changes or thyroid dysfunction.
 She was discharged after 3 days.

 According to Master, Doctor, Doctor Pham Hung, Department of Thoracic and Vascular Surgery, goiter accounts for about 5-15% of all goiter cases.
 The main causes are related to iodine deficiency in the diet, multinodular goiter, chronic thyroiditis, thyroid tumors, autoimmune thyroid diseases such as Hashimoto's or Graves', hormonal changes during pregnancy, and genetic factors.